intr00der/borderless360-test-task/README.md

 <h5>Explanation:</h5>

-This project consists of multiple modules (modules/):
+This project consists of multiple modules:
 1. **_report.py_** - contains  the ```Report``` class.

 ```Report``` class takes an event dictionary data, serializes it and makes a group of ```EventMetaData``` objects out of it.